webstack/webstack-django-sorting/README.rst

 generation without modifying your views.
 It is the perfect companion of linaro-django-pagination",

-*Not yet compatible with Django 1.10, a good opportunity to ditch the middleware!*

 There are really 5 steps to setting it up with your projects.